RaVeR76/Bedroom-DJ/README.md

 # Testing
 ---
-# TBC

 # Bugs
 ---
 Before October 2020 the only encounter I had with websites was viewing them as a so called 'user'.
 Fast forward 3 months and I'm fairly close to handing in my first MS1 project and therefore my first ever website .... unbelieveable.
 I knew it was gonna be tough at times due to my inexperience but me, being stubborn and persistant, kept going & learning everyday.
-One day I sat for 2 to 3 hours trying to figure out why my code ain't working .... fecking TYPO !!!
+One day I sat for 2 to 3 hours trying to figure out why my code ain't working .... fecking one little TYPO !!!
 But you learn from such dishearting experiences ha ha, believe me :)

 Anyway, it's all about bugs and not the wee bed bugs seeing I'm a Bedroom DJ !!!